 As parents, it is one of our most important jobs to prepare our children to function in the real world — a world where every choice — good or bad — comes with consequences.
 Ensuring that your child understands this from an early age, leads to the development of responsibility, accountability, and maturity.

 Parents typically make two types of mistakes when it comes to offering choices.
-Some Constantly tell their children what to do and how to be, which denies them the opportunity to learn how to think for themselves, and often results in power struggles and rebellion.
-Others provide insufficient guidance, allowing their children to make too many decisions without the skills and support necessary to succeed.
+Some, constantly tell their children what to do and how to be, which denies them the opportunity to learn how to think for themselves, and often results in power struggles and rebellion.
+Others, provide insufficient guidance, allowing their children to make too many decisions without the skills and support necessary to succeed.

 All children have a natural need to have control over their world and actions.
 This is the desire to explore, interact with the environment, and learn new abilities.
 They want to feel that they are having an impact on their world.
 So why not give them control in a constructive way?
 Sharing in the decision-making process helps children feel empowered and shows respect for their abilities and talents.
-Focus on your child’s positive strengths by allowing him or her to make age-appropriate choices.
+Focus on your child’s positive strengths by allowing them to make age-appropriate choices.
 This will foster cooperation and build good self-esteem.

 Consequences, not punishment